ri-gh/Bloc_5_Deployment_Get_Around/README.md

 print(r.json())

-The 'DockerfileAPI' & the 'appapi.py' files are for the FASTApi app and the other ones (DockerFile & app.py) are for the Streamlit Dashboard.
+=> The 'DockerfileAPI' & the 'appapi.py' files are for the FastApi app and the other ones (DockerFile & app.py) are for the Streamlit Dashboard.